google/flink-connector-gcp/README.md

 # Apache Flink GCP Connectors

-This repository contains GCP connectors for Apache Flink.

 ## Examples

 You can find multiple examples that use GCP connectors in `flink-examples-gcp`.
 These are:

 DataStream API:
 - Google Cloud Storage Load Generator
-- Google Cloud Storage to Google Cloud Storage Unbounded WordCount
+- Google Cloud Storage to Google Cloud Storage WordCount
-- Google Cloud Storage to Google Cloud Storage Bounded WordCount
+- Google Cloud Storage to Google Cloud Storage WordCount (Batch)
-- Google Managed Kafka Load Generator
+- Apache Kafka for BigQuery Load Generator
-- Google Managed Kafka to BigQuery
+- Apache Kafka for BigQuery to BigQuery
-- Google Managed Kafka to Google Managed Kafka WordCount
+- Apache Kafka for BigQuery to Apache Kafka for BigQuery WordCount
 - PubSub Load Generator
 - PubSub to BigQuery WordCount

 Table API:
-- Google Cloud Storage to Google Cloud Storage with Table API
+- Google Cloud Storage to Google Cloud Storage
-- Google Managed Kafka to Google Managed Kafka with Table API
+- Apache Kafka for BigQuery to Apache Kafka for BigQuery

 ## Scripts

-Contains scripts to create a Google Manage Flink deployment and start a Flink job.
+Contains scripts to create a BigQuery Engine for Apache Flink deployment and start a Flink job.

 ## Tools